loftytopping/PyBox/README.md

 > from assimulo.solvers import RodasODE, CVode

 If you recieve an error such as 'Could not find GLIMDA' or 'No module named sundials' it is most likely you have not correctly specified the location of the [Sundials](https://computation.llnl.gov/projects/sundials) solver suite, it does not exist or you have provided incorrect links to BLAS and LAPACK libraries.
+In addition, the glibc version required for assimulo may be at fault.
 For other modules listed in [Dependencies and installation](#Dependencies), you will be able to use recomended routes provided on the links provided.
 Again, you can clone the UManSysProp suite from the [project Github page](https://github.com/loftytopping/UManSysProp_public).

 ## Folder structure and running the model <a name="Folder-Structure"></a>